 Every field of journalism is extremely competitive, and science reporting is no exception.
 Getting ahead will require researching the various places this type of writing has been published.
 The New York Times has a section on science news, and magazines such as Scientific American, Wired and Popular Science include pieces that can give you an idea of what some of the most esteemed publications are looking for from their writers.
 Remember that you can’t be a good writer without being a good reader.

-To learn more about accomplished and our ever-growing College of Science, Engineering and Technology, visit our website or click the Request More Information button on this page to get started on your academic journey.
+To learn more about accomplished and our ever-growing College of Science, Engineering and Technology, click the Request More Information button on this page to get started on your academic journey.